Service Dogs vs. Allergies and Asthma: Finding a Middle-Ground for Access

 Making accommodations for everyone

 Right-to-access can be tricky.
 However, from everything I have seen, with proper warning and forethought, people with disabilities are typically happy to be accommodating of other people’s disabilities, as long as their rights as a person with a disability are also appreciated and not put in jeopardy.
-After all, they unquestionably understand what it is like to be denied access to a space for whatever reasons, and they certainly don’t want to be the cause of that for others.
+After all, they unquestionably understand what it is like to be denied access to a space for whatever reason, and they certainly don’t want to be the cause of that for others.
 Yes, it can take compromise, and yes, there is room for error or imperfection.
 But simply existing with a disability in public, even in so-called accessible spaces, comes with hurdles, too.

-Awareness of service dogs and allergies
+Awareness of service dogs and allergies and asthma

 What are your thoughts on accommodating those with service dogs as well as people with allergies and asthma?
 Share in the comments below!